doctorfree/DoctorFreeScripts/resumes/alt_resume.md

 *  [Found my bowling ball](https://archive.ronrecord.com/Stories/bowling.html) in an abandoned Victorian in Gainesville, Florida
 *  Managed SCO softball team to two second place finishes in the slow pitch 'D' league
 *  Bobby Darin and Nancy Sinatra invited me and my brother into Bobby's hotel room
-*  I touched Mickey Mantle's forearm hair
+*  Touched Mickey Mantle's forearm hair
 *  Bought a drink for Harry Dean Stanton
+*  Fired from University of Florida for giving everyone 'A's
-*  Hitchhiked from Seattle to Enid, Oklahoma without ever needing to stick out my thumb
+*  Hitchhiked from Seattle to Enid without ever needing to stick out my thumb
-*  "*We've got a naked hippie reading science fiction by candlelight in the rain*" - call by cop when I was discovered in azalea bushes
+*  "*We've got a naked hippie reading science fiction by candlelight in the rain*" - call by cop after being discovered in azalea bushes

 Social Media / Projects
 -----------------------